 Our customers are primarily concentrated in the United States.
-We perform ongoing credit evaluations of our customers' financial condition (except for customers who purchase the LivePerson services via Internet download) and have established an allowance for doubtful accounts based upon factors surrounding the credit risk of customers, historical trends and other information that we believe to be reasonable, although they may change in the future.
+We perform ongoing credit evaluations of our customers' financial condition (except for customers who purchase the LivePerson services by credit card via Internet download) and have established an allowance for doubtful accounts based upon factors surrounding the credit risk of customers, historical trends and other information that we believe to be reasonable, although they may change in the future.
 If there is a deterioration of a customer's credit worthiness or actual write-offs are higher than our historical experience, our estimates of recoverability for these receivables could be adversely affected.
 Our concentration of credit risk is limited due to the large number of customers.
-No single customer accounted for or exceeded 10% of our total revenue in the three or nine months ended September 30, 2004 and 2003.
-One customer accounted for approximately 16% of accounts receivable at September 30, 2004.
-Two customers accounted for approximately 22% of accounts receivable at December 31, 2003.
+No single customer accounted for or exceeded 10% of our total revenue in the three months ended March 31, 2005 and 2004.
+One customer accounted for approximately 21% of accounts receivable at March 31, 2005.
+One customer accounted for approximately 10% of accounts receivable at December 31, 2004.